ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 #### First-Loss Capital

 First-Loss Capital is an optional mechanism to mitigate the risks associated with lending.
-To protect investors' assets, a loan broker can deposit assets as first-loss capital, which acts as a buffer and are liquidated in the event of loan defaults.
-The liquidated capital is placed into the vault to cover some of the losses from missed payments.
+To protect investors' assets, a loan broker can deposit assets as first-loss capital, which acts as a buffer in the event of loan defaults.
+The first-loss capital is placed into the vault to cover a percentage of losses from missed payments.

 Three parameters control the First-Loss Capital:

 - `CoverAvailable`: The total amount of cover deposited by the lending protocol owner.
 - `CoverRateMinimum`: The percentage of debt that must be covered by `CoverAvailable`.
-- `CoverRateLiquidation`: The maximum percentage of the minimum required cover _(DebtTotal x CoverRateMinimum)_ that will be liquidated to cover a loan default.
+- `CoverRateLiquidation`: The maximum percentage of the minimum required cover _(DebtTotal x CoverRateMinimum)_ that will be placed in the asset vault to cover a loan default.

 Whenever the available cover falls below the minimum required:

-- The lender can't issue new loans.
+- The loan broker can't issue new loans.
-- The lender can't receive lender fees.
+- The loan broker can't receive lender fees.
 All fees are added to the First-Loss Capital to cover the deficit.

-Below is an example of how first-loss capital is liquidated to cover a loan default:
+Below is an example of how first-loss capital is used to cover a loan default:

 ```
 ** Initial States **